manassaloi/manassaloi.github.io/_posts/2019-08-26-learn-personal-finance-investing.markdown

 Will be adding summaries to a few more books I read this year including [Random walk down Wall Street](https://www.goodreads.com/book/show/40242274-a-random-walk-down-wall-street), [The Dhandho Investor](https://www.goodreads.com/book/show/500514.The_Dhandho_Investor)

 **/threadends**

-Since my tweets auto delete in 7 days, I have to keep creating these blogposts so that I can link to these threads later :)